Diamantine Picard functors of rigid spaces: The diamantine Picard functors

 From all of the above steps, the key step is arguably the proof of (B): This is where we need to study the transition from functors on smooth rigid spaces to functors on perfectoid spaces in great detail.
 We do this by proving a very general rigid approximation lemma.
 This will also be handy to complete some of the other steps, although only (B) uses it in its full force.
-Proving the rigid approximation lemma will thus be our first goal.
+Proving the rigid approximation lemma is the goal of the next section.